sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 Lets start with the loop over all entries.

-Just hit the plus sign after the "Get Prediction Overrides" action and select "Foreach".
+Just hit the plus sign after the "Get Prediction Overrides" action and select "Foreach" (see [documentation](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-actions-triggers#foreach-action)).

 Let's rename it to "Process Prediction Overrides".